Montana Body Donation Program

 Next of kin of the person donating should call a pre-determined local funeral home for initial care of the donation.
 The funeral home will then contact the MBDP.

 Upon death, the next of kin should call a pre-determined local funeral home which will handle inital care of the donation.
-The funeral home will then contact our program and arrange for transport to the MBDP if within 225 miles of the Montana State University campus.
-Donations outside of this radius will need the local funeral home to arrange transport to a funeral home within the 225 miles radius, which can then arrange for transport with the MBDP.
+The funeral home will then contact our program and arrange for transport to the MBDP if within 250 miles of the Montana State University campus.
+Donations outside of this radius will need the local funeral home to arrange transport to a funeral home within the 250 mile radius, which can then arrange for transport with the MBDP.
 The donor's estate or next of kin pay the additional cost, if any, of transporting the remains more than 250 miles.

 Yes.
 We prefer that people wishing to donate complete the Declaration of Consent form before death; however, in the event this is not possible, the next of kin can complete and submit the Next of Kin Consent form for acceptance of the donation after death.
 This needs to be done as soon after death as possible.